yedhink/IsoCodeGenerator/README.md

    Under the repository name, click Clone or download.

 3) Now, you have a local copy of your fork of the repository!
-4) Open the project using Android Studio
+4) Open the project in Android Studio
-5) Run it using an Emulator/Phone to see the output
+5) Run it using an [Emulator/Phone](https://developer.android.com/training/basics/firstapp/running-app.html) to see the output

 ## TestExamples
   ###### Example 1